pranavmalvawala/pranavmalvawala.com/src/content/understanding-sql-joins.md

 Notice that both tables have `studentId` as a common column.
 Now we have chance to create the type relationship (_JOIN_) we want between 2 tables.
 The blog post assumes here on out that you know how to query using _WHERE_ clause.

->Be aware that same column name doesn't always mean they are ones to create a JOIN on.
-In most cases students table would have id as column name for studentId column.
-To be clear column name has nothing to do with creating relationship.
+>Be aware that same column name doesn't always mean they are the ones to create a JOIN on.
+In most cases, students table would have id as column name for studentId column.
+Clearly, column name has nothing to do with creating relationship.
 You must know that yeah that studentId from fees table is id/studentId column in students table.

 We're going to create an INNER JOIN (I'll explain what it means below, so keep reading) on `studentId` column and let's say we query for `feeId` _145237_.